CrewAI, Ollama, Mixtral: An Agile Squad in Your Computer

 task3 = Task(

-description="""Ensure the delivery is a code based.
-Ensure the quality of the code, the adherence to coding standards, and the respect
+description="""Ensure the quality of the code, the adherence to the SOLID principals, and the respect

 of the specifications included in the user stories.
 Provide detailed feedback to developers, highlighting areas for improvement, potential